DexHexLexZex/Go2/README.md

-This programming language is for all Go lovers.
-I love Go and I wnated to make something that can do anything at all with the same ease and flow as Go can.
-EROR!
-Except it cannot hack.
+This programming language is for all Go conosseurs.
+I love Go and I wnated to make something that can do almost anything at all with the same ease and flow as Go can.
+EXCEOTON!
+It cannot hack.

-Theoretically speaking CHATGPT should be able to write flawless code with it every single time
+Theoretically speaking CHATGPT should be able to write flawless code with it every time

-Enjoy

-NBP,
+Enjoy,
 Nox

-You just wait for NoxOS
+NoxOS is happening!